 - Assets Panel: [Alt] +

-Tip!
-You can toggle the visibility of both sidebars by using the "Show/Hide UI" Keyboard Shortcut:
+You can also toggle the visibility of the entire Figma UI by using the "Show/Hide UI" Keyboard Shortcut:

 - macOS: [⌘] + [ \ ]

 This allows you to view your designs in the canvas, without the Figma UI.

 Any Frames, Groups or Objects you add to the canvas will be visible in the Layers Panel.